VIEW ALL BLOG POSTS

 Vanilla Rose Chia Pudding

 Don’t let the rose part of this recipe intimidate you to try it; you can use that ingredient or even substitute it with something else, like lavender, ginger, plum, or whatever else you want.
-Rose is a natural anti-inflammatory agent good for skin health as well as relaxation, and chia seeds and kefir’s good gut health nutrients also support good mood health and gut health.
+Rose is a natural anti-inflammatory agent good for skin health as well as relaxation, and chia seeds and kefir’s nutrients support good mood health and gut health.
 Check out this easy-to-prepare recipe here.

 7. Mixed Berry Parfait